 His genial disposition won him many friends and in his later years he was looked upon, more or less as an old sage.

 Charles Michel came to Big River in 1912 from Quebec.
 He had received his schooling in Boston.
 For a time he worked in a hotel at La Touque in Quebec and it was there he heard of Big River.

 Arriving here in the fall, he was immediately hired as the school principal.
 In the following years, Charles worked at various jobs, such as blacksmithing, freighting and in the mill.

 Charles Michel married Alma Tremblay in the winter of 1913 in Prince Albert.
-They found living accommodation in a house where the Otte family now resides, and remained there for quite a number of years.
+They found living accommodation in a house where the Otte family now resides and remained there for quite several years.
 Later, they purchased a farm from Arille Morrin at Delaronde lake and moved out there.
-(Tom Michel lives on the same farm at the present time.)
+(Tom Michel lives on the same farm at present.)